Enzymii/ama/readme.md

 P.S.
 Well, I don't think any one will ask me questions here.
 And I'm not sure I can answer any of the questions well, especially in English.
-So ask the question in Chinese, if possible :-)

 #### Guidelines